 The dark side of his heroic act is he now suffers from PTSD but has limited resources to help him combat these terrible side effects.
 He used up all his sick days going to therapy, and even though the police department is paying his base salary, it is not enough.
 He is losing $1,000 a month because he worked overtime to help compensate for his salary.

 Another officer, Gerry Realin, is having the same experience.
 He spent 4 hours inside the nightclub identifying and tallying bodies.
-Now common objects remind him of the horrendous event: sharpies from listing the victims on the board, masks like the one he used to keep blood off his face.
+Common objects remind him of the horrendous event: sharpies from listing the victims on the board and masks like the one he used to keep blood off his face.
 These small things give him crippling anxiety hindering his ability to work in the field.

 His wife has seen the change in him.
 “The man who went to Pulse that day is not the same one who came home,” his wife said.
 “He shuts down, turns a different color; his breathing changes.”